TaxRavens

 Special Flat Tax for Foreign Workers

-Much lower effective tax rate compared to standard progressive rates
+Much lower effective rate than standard progressive rates

-Simplified tax filing - no deductions needed or allowed
+Simplified filing — no deductions needed or allowed

 Available to both employees and researchers/scientists